DianaSill/pneumonia-detection/README.md

 # Pneumonia Detection Using Deep Learning and ResNet50

 This project involves building a deep learning model to detect pneumonia from chest X-ray images.
-Leveraging transfer learning with ResNet50, I trained and fine-tuned a robust model to classify images into "Normal" and "Pneumonia" categories.
+Leveraging transfer learning with ResNet50, I trained and fine-tuned a model to classify images into "Normal" and "Pneumonia" categories.

 ![xray images on loop](pneumonia-deep-learning.gif)